Oksana Shachko: Biography

-Oksana Chatchko was born in Khmelnytsky, a typical Soviet town in the western part of Ukraine, in an Orthodox Christian family.
-Her parents both worked in a factory and when the Soviet Union collapsed the factories closed and they both lost their jobs, in the context of a political and economic crisis.
+Oksana Shachko was born in Khmelnytsky, a typical Soviet town in the western part of Ukraine, in an Orthodox Christian family.
+Her parents both worked in a factory and when the Soviet Union collapsed, the factories closed and they both lost their jobs, in the context of a political and economic crisis.

-In 1995, at the age of 8, Chatchko joined the Nikosh school, normally intended for adults and renowned for its teaching of Orthodox iconography.
+In 1995, at the age of 8, Shachko joined the Nikosh school, normally intended for adults and renowned for its teaching of Orthodox iconography.
 She graduated from this school and her early artwork was exhibited in several collective exhibitions in Ukraine and in the United States.
 At the age of twelve, she started painting frescoes, working in the Orthodox church full-time.
 She then expressed the desire to join a convent and become a nun, but her mother and her family convinced her not to do so.

 Later, at the age of 14, she rejected the Orthodox Church and religion and became an atheist, believing that the Orthodox priests behave more like merchants than God's representatives.
-She continued to paint though to earn a living.
+She continued to paint to earn a living.